jccuevas/cpp-docs.es-es/docs/mfc/reference/exception-processing.md

 ### <a name="parameters"></a>Parámetros

 *exception_object_pointer*<br/>
-Apunta a un objeto de excepción derivado `CException`de.
+Apunta a un objeto de excepción derivado de `CException`.

 ### <a name="remarks"></a>Comentarios